About Dr Carol Graham (Acupuncturist)

 One of the techniques I have received specialised training in is the use of Acupuncture Tuning Forks.
 A variety of these Forks have been developed for different acupuncture points, and when they are tapped and placed on these points, they provide an effect in the body very similar to acupuncture, except more gentle.
 I use these Forks on children, clients whose bodies are very sensitive, or those who dislike the idea of acupuncture needles.

 During the past 6 years I have also studied Ortho-Bionomy, which I incorporate into my practice.
 It is a gentle technique which triggers the body to correct alignment problems.
 The techniques were developed by a British osteopath, and involve specific positioning and light compression.
 Ortho-Bionomy helps stimulate long-term changes in the body to maintain its correct structural balance and optimal functioning.

 Conditions of special interest

-Having a variety of modalities and styles allows me to fashion a treatment which matches the individual client and their health issues.
+I enjoy treating a wide variety of conditions, and having a range of modalities and styles allows me to fashion a treatment which matches the individual client and their health issues.

 outside of work

 My children and my work keep me busy, however I also love bush walking, travel, and singing in a choir.“